xenotropic/wikipediatts/README.md

 ## Voices.

 The voices in the feed are based on [LibriTTS voices](https://www.openslr.org/60/).
-Althugh I may use a single voice in some articles in the podcast feed, eventually I will probably blend two or more voices, so they aren't the voice of any single person.

 To add more voices they have to be in 22050 Hz 32-bit float format.
 One can do this with: